 With a keen interest in Translational Biology, Dr Barr has a number of key research interests in non-small cell lung cancer (NSCLC).
 These include projects investigating the role of VEGF and its receptors in lung cancer cell signalling, miRNA profiling and gene signatures as potential markers in the treatment of lung cancer patients and the role of VEGF on lung cancer cell survival.
 In addition, Dr Barr has played a major role in the initiation of a research programme relating to chemoresistance and cancer stem cells through the generation and characterisation of a panel of isogenic cisplatin resistant NSCLC cell lines.
 As a Clinical Scientist, he provides scientific support to ongoing biomarker and other translational studies within the Clinical Trials Unit and Oncology Department at St. James’s Hospital.
 He played an active role in the establishment, and current maintenance of the Lung Cancer Biobank within the Thoracic Oncology Research Group which provides a valuable bioresource of patient biospecimens for translational research.

-Since commencing employment in St. James’s Hospital in 2004, Dr Barr has been largely involved in the training and supervision of students (BSc, MSc, MD, PhD) pursuing both undergraduate and postgraduate degree programmes in the School of Clinical Medicine, TCD.
-He currently lectures in the area of Cancer & Treatments in a number of teaching programmes including the BSc in Molecular Medicine, MSc in Translational Oncology in addition to various Basic Medical Sciences programmes in TCD.
+Since commencing employment in St. James’s Hospital in 2004, Dr Barr has been largely involved in the training and supervision of students (BSc, MSc, MD, PhD) pursuing both undergraduate and postgraduate degree programmes in TCD.
+He currently lectures in the area of Cancer Biology & Treatments in a number of teaching programmes including the BSc in Molecular Medicine, MSc in Translational Oncology in addition to various Basic Medical Sciences programmes in TCD.